ncoghlan/misc/notes/python3/questions_and_answers.rst

 :pep:`3099` covers a number of proposed changes that were explicitly declared out of scope of the Python 3000 project.

-At this point in time, Python 2 and Python 3 start being developed in parallel by the core development team for the reference interpreter.
+At this point in time, Python 2 and Python 3 started being developed in parallel by the core development team for the reference interpreter.

 **August 2007**: The first alpha release of Python 3.0 was published.